Key Points:

 Before you start, make sure to put on gloves to protect yourself.

-1. Attach the backflusher attachment to the discharge valve on the outside of your RV, and connect your discharge hose to the sewer cleanout.
+- Attach the backflusher to the discharge valve and sewer hose.

-3. Open the black water valve to start dumping.
+- Open the black tank valve to drain waste.

 Note: For more details on cleaning dumping tools, refer to our guide on Proper Care of RV Dumping Tools.